All You Want to Know About the Causes, Symptoms, Types, and Prevention of HPV

 This virus doesn’t just refer to a specific one.
 It comes in numerous strains.
 The estimates of the different types range from more than 100 to over 200.

 Only around 40 HPV types are believed to lead to infections.
-Each of the strain has its own specific number.
+Each of the strains has its own specific number.

 HPV is currently the most widespread STI in the United States.
 The Center for Disease Control and Prevention (CDC) puts the number of those infected in America at roughly 79 million.
 Also, around 14 million people get a new infection every year.

 Causes and Risk Factors